chessapig/chessapig.github.io/_posts/ihp/2026-01-26-wunderlich.md

   </div>
 </div>

 All together, Wunderlich's web is a discrete approximation to a Chebyshev net (equal length constraint), such that every grid line is an asymptotic line (planar constraint).
+Such a chebyshev net exists if and only if your surface is a pseudosphere.
 In the infinitesimal world, the torsion is the rate of change of the normal vector as you walk along a curve.
 By our derivation in the first section, the torsion for this chebyshev net is constant.
 But, we can compute the curvature of a surface from the torsion of an asymptotic line!
 Therefore, constant torsion implies constant negative curvature, and Wunderlich's web has constant negative curvature.

 To see the curvature from the torsion, we model a surface locally as a spiral staircase.
 Every nonpositive curvature surface is (to second order) a quadratic surface.
 For a quadratic, the asymptotic lines are actually lines in $\RR^3$.
 The two sets of asymptotic lines make the quadratic a doubly ruled surface.
 Along one asymptotic line, the other lines are arranged in a "spiral staircase" rotating around the given line.
 The normal vectors rotate at the same rate as these lines.
 Spin the lines around faster, and get a larger gaussian curvature.
 I imagine we can make this argument precise if need be.